-Restoring stained grout to like-new brightness doesn't require harsh chemicals like bleach or vinegar.
-Even a steel bristle brush can work against you, scratching and damaging grout lines, and inviting stains and dullness, leading to diminished appeal of your flooring.
+Restoring dingy tile grout to like-new brightness doesn't require harsh chemicals like bleach, ammonia or vinegar, which can damage your grout and create more problems than they solve.
+Even a steel bristle scrub brush can work against you, scratching and damaging surfaces.
+This will invite stains and dullness, and lead to the diminished appeal of your flooring.